pgund/Science-Fair-2025/README.md

 - **/data**: Contains all the genomic data used for the project.
 - **/code**: Includes all the scripts and code for data preprocessing, model development, and analysis.
-- **/documents**: Holds all the documentation related to the project, including reports and presentations.